 For example, if you just say “I want to lose weight,” then technically you could achieve your goal just by not eating dinner for one day—you would lose weight that way, even if it were temporary.

-“I want to lose twenty-pounds by the end of July this year.”
+You need to have a more specific goal: “I want to lose twenty-pounds by the end of July this year.”

 Finally, you need a timeline.
 All your goals need to have an end date because it creates a sense of urgency and gives you a deadline.

-How to Reach Your SMART Goal
+How to Reach a SMART Goal

 - What do you want to achieve?